uk-third-sector-database/uk-third-sector-database.github.io/_pages/about.md

   - /about.html
 ---

 Welcome to the home of the UK Third Sector Database!
 We are an [ESRC funded group](https://gtr.ukri.org/projects?ref=ES%2FX000524%2F1) of collaborators seeking to improve data infrastructure surrounding the UK's third sector and civil society more generally.
-The grant is entitled "Improving Access to and Use of Organisation-Level Data on the Third Sector and Civil Society".
+The grant is entitled "Improving Access to and Use of Organisation-Level Data on the Third Sector and Civil Society" (Project Reference: ES/X000524/1).
 On this page you can find:

 * [Data](https://uk-third-sector-database.github.io/data): This page details both how you can access the data related to this project, and how it was created.